1913–14 Massachusetts Agricultural Aggies men's ice hockey season

-The 1913–14 Massachusetts Agricultural College Aggies men's ice hockey season was the 6th season of play for the program.
+The 1913–14 Massachusetts Agricultural Aggies men's ice hockey season was the 6th season of play for the program.

 Season

 Mass Ag continued to dominate the smaller colleges of ice hockey.
 The Aggies allowed just one goal in six games while scoring thirty seven themselves.
 The team's two losses came against Ivy League competition but the Aggies acquitted themselves well in both.